 Denial is not an option.
 Witness the demise of the many high street chains that insisted on clinging stubbornly to physical stores alone without building an online presence, or the almost meteoric rise of companies that have embraced (or been built upon) this new way of working – and are attracting the best talent as a result.

 For HR, perhaps the biggest challenge is shifting the business from a mind-set of ‘digital doesn’t matter to us’, to one that acknowledges that digital is having a profound impact not only on how we do business, but on what customers and employees expect from us.
 If organisations are to thrive in a digital age, they need their leaders to develop new skills and to behave differently.
-Many of the management techniques leaders have been schooled in are simply not fit for purpose in an increasingly digital marketplace – and HR has a significant role to play in recruiting, developing and continually monitoring the competences of employees to ensure the workforce matches up to what’s needed.
+Many of the management techniques leaders have been schooled in are simply not fit for purpose in an increasingly digital marketplace – and HR has a significant role to play in applicant tracking, recruiting, developing and continually monitoring the competences of employees to ensure the workforce matches up to what’s needed.

 So as an HR person (or a leader charged with developing managers for the future), what are the key questions you should be asking both yourself and the business to make sure you do not fall into the trap of becoming “digitally deluded”?

 1. What impact is digital having on the way we conduct our business?